DinoChiesa/dotnet-xslt-service/README.md

 </claims>
 ```

-The input shows a sample claim in XML format.
+The input shows a sample claim in XML format sent to the claims-simple service.
 The response shows that the claim
 was approved with a surcharge.

 ## Deploying to Cloud Run